hphelion/documentation/community/community.faq.md

 No, the 2014 release is in English only.

-####When can I expect support for bare-metal deployment? #### {#BareMetal}
+####When can I expect support for baremetal deployment? #### {#BareMetal}
 We are committed to shipping every six weeks and this is our first release based on Icehouse which was just released.
-We are currently testing and hardening our distribution to support bare-metal deployment for a small scale private cloud deployment.
+We are currently testing and hardening our distribution to support baremetal deployment for a small scale private cloud deployment.
 We expect this to be available in our next release.

 ####Will the HP Helion OpenStack Community work with hybrid or public cloud projects? #### {#hybridorpubliccloud}